Visit the town near Seattle from the 1990's TV show 'Northern Exposure'

 Roslyn's main street resembles an Old West town, with false-front wooden buildings, and one of the oldest saloons in the world.
 Many of the original buildings are intact, making you feel like you're stepping on the set of an old western movie.
 In 1978, the downtown area in Roslyn was included on the National Register of Historic Places.

 Roslyn is a tiny town, but there's still lots to explore.
-Stop by the quaint museum to learn about Roslyn's coal mining boom in the 1880s, have a few beers at the historic Brick Saloon, or a bite to eat at friendly Roslyn's Cafe.
+Stop by the quaint museum to learn about Roslyn's coal mining boom in the 1880s, have a few beers at the historic Brick Saloon, a bite to eat at friendly Roslyn's Cafe, or the popular Coal Chute Cafe & Pub.
 The stunning Swiftwater Cellars is only a 3.4 mile drive away from Roslyn, and the perfect place for wine tastings or lunch.

-Stay at the boutique hotel, Hotel Roslyn, in Roslyn's downtown.
+Stay at the boutique hotel, Hotel Roslyn, in the heart of Roslyn's downtown.

 10 best things to do in Roslyn